OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 #### Step Functions

-**Dragen WGTS DNA Draft to Completed Draft State Machine**
+**Dragen WGTS DNA DRAFT to Completed DRAFT State Machine**

-From the dragen WGTS DNA DRAFT event, we populate all inputs to make another draft event, complete with all required inputs.
+From the dragen WGTS DNA DRAFT event, we populate all inputs to make another DRAFT event, complete with all required inputs.

 ![draft-to-completed-draft-state-machine](docs/workflow-studio-exports/dragen-wgts-dna-complete-draft-schema.svg)

-**Dragen WGTS DNA Validate Draft and Put Ready Event**
+**Dragen WGTS DNA Validate DRAFT and Put READY Event**

 Take in a dragen WGTS DNA DRAFT event, make sure it's valid, and then generate a READY event for the dragen WGTS DNA pipeline.

 ![validate-draft-and-put-ready-event-state-machine](docs/workflow-studio-exports/dragen-wgts-dna-validate-draft-and-put-ready-event.svg)

-**Dragen WGTS DNA Ready to ICAv2 WES Submitted State Machine**
+**Dragen WGTS DNA READY to ICAv2 WES Submitted State Machine**

 Takes in a READY event for the dragen WGTS DNA pipeline, and generates a ICAv2 WES workflow request.